Home gardening workshops, nature art classes, and more!

 Every spring the Garden offers a lecture focused on native plants and their conservation and ecology.
 The lecture series was initiated in 2000 with a gift from Botanical Garden Foundation Board member Nancy Preston.
 Mrs. Preston wanted to honor her mother, Evelyn McNeill Sims, on the occasion of her 90th birthday.
 Born in Lumberton, North Carolina, Mrs. Sims was educated at UNC-Greensboro and later moved to Kingsport, Tennessee, with her husband and daughter.
 Wildflower excursions in the mountains surrounding Kingsport were a favorite activity for Mrs. Sims, who eventually became a volunteer guide at Bays Mountain Nature Park.

-View the recording of the 2022 Evelyn McNeill Sims Native Plant Lecture with Julie Moore
+Register here for the 2023 Evelyn McNeill Sims Native Plant Lecture

 See past Sims Lecture speakers